COVID-19 is caused by coronavirus virions that are enveloped spherical shaped virus crown spikes.

 Pandemic speed of COVID-19

 The disease COVID-19 is caused by Coronavirus virions that are enveloped spherical shaped virus particles with a diameter ranging from 80 to 160 nanometres (625 smaller than a single strand width of a hair).
 These virus particles contain surface ‘crown’ projections of up to 20 nm in length covering the entire virion surface.
-Since viruses do not have metabolic systems and believed to be non-living according to some researchers; they act by virtue as intracellular parasites.
+Since viruses do not have metabolic systems and are believed to be non-living according to some researchers; they act by virtue as intracellular parasites.
 They do this by transferring RNA or DNA genomes into the host from their protective, virus-coded symmetric protein capsid: the nucleoprotein and the genome form the nucleocapsid.
 In enveloped viruses, the nucleocapsid is coated by a lipid bilayer which results from the modified host cell membrane and is covered with an outer layer of the viral envelope of glycoproteins.

 The coronaviruses belong to the order Nidovirales of viruses with animal and human hosts and include the families Coronaviridae, Arteriviridae, Roniviridae and Mesoniviridae.
 Coronaviruses are classified into four genera: